 IT is Demetrius’s passion for storytelling.
-And for 10 years he has been perfecting his craft.
+And for 10 years he has been trying to perfect his craft.
 "Demetrius got his first taste of the television world while only a senior in high school.
 He worked as a part-time photojournalist at the local NBC affiliate in his hometown of Las Vegas, Nevada, where he covered a range of stories including local crime, sports, and the 2008 Presidential election.
 After graduating, Demetrius moved to Phoenix, Arizona, to attend school at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 During his three-year tenure at ASU, Demetrius freelanced for a number of different organizations where he shot, edited, and wrote his own stories.
 In 2011, he packed his bags and moved to New York to accept a fellowship at CBS News, which would eventually lead him to a reporter position at Channel One News.
-For over 6 years, Demetrius travelled the world producing and reporting on broad global issues including the drug war in Mexico, the refugee crisis in the Mediterranean, and a typhoon aftermath in the Philippines.
-The skills he has attained over the years, has led him to become a well-rounded award-winning journalist."
+For over 5 years, Demetrius traveled the world producing and reporting on broad global issues including the drug war in Mexico, the refugee crisis in the Mediterranean, and typhoon aftermath in the Philippines.
+The skills he has attained over the years has led him to become a well-rounded award-winning journalist."
 For Demetrius, a new job should present new challenges and new opportunities for growth.
 It should allow him to be a part of a team that brings the world to its audience.
 It should provide new skills and sharpen those he already has, and it should help him become an even stronger journalist.
 And that outcome is a story worth telling.